jaepearl95/Agritopias/README.md

 # Agritopias
-This is a webbased platform showcasing a network of hyper-localized gardens in the Prime Produce network
+This is a web based platform showcasing a network of hyper-localized gardens in the Prime Produce network